 Said again: The shutter duration is represented by the longer blur trail of the motion.
 The instant the flash occurred is represented by the sharper location of the subject at that instant.
-Rear Curtain Sync fires the flash last, as the shutter closes, which causes flash to appear to lead the motion, which is more natural.
+The point is, Rear Curtain Sync fires the flash last, as the shutter closes, which causes flash to appear to lead the motion, which is more natural.

 Some people imagine that the delayed result of rear curtain sync causes a sharp stopped image superimposed on top of the blurred image (so is sharper), which may appear true of the leading edge, but the opposite is true of the trailing edge.
 So while there definitely are two separate exposures, and the flash does freeze the action when it triggers (and the continuous light continues blurring it), the effect is not "on top" of anything.
 Each pixel can only contain the one total accumulated pixel exposure value, regardless of when.
 The only difference is when the flash occurs.
 Rear Curtain sync only determines if a blur trail follows the subject instead of leading the subject.
-There is really no point of using Rear Curtain sync except with the very slow shutter speeds that can cause blur trails.
+There is really no point of using Rear Curtain sync except with the slow shutter speeds that can cause the blur trails from brighter ambient.

 Front curtain sync, 1/200 second shutter (motion and flash same as before).